Table of Content

 Why Operating Cash Flow Matters

 Operating cash flow matters because profit and cash timing are not the same.
-A business can show profit while customers have not paid yet, or show a cash dip because supplier bills, wages, BAS or tax payments landed before receipts.
+A business can show profit while customers have not paid yet, or show a cash dip because supplier bills, wages, BAS, GST, VAT or tax payments landed before receipts.

 Positive operating cash flow usually means everyday trading is bringing in more cash than it spends.
 Negative operating cash flow may be normal for a short period, but it needs attention if it continues, because the business may be relying on loans, owners, delayed supplier payments or asset sales to keep running.